gschurck/gschurck.github.io/content/projects/lightwhale.md

 ## Video demonstration

-Demonstration of a prototype using a custom Go proxy and iptables.
+Demonstration of a prototype using a custom Go proxy and Linux iptables.

 {{< youtube miGcR-hPLTI >}}